-The Regional District of Fraser Fort George has adopted the BC Energy Step Code, which comes into effect April 1, 2022.
+The Regional District of Fraser-Fort George adopted the BC Energy Step Code that came effect April 1, 2022.
 The Step Code is a provincial regulation that local governments may use to require a level of energy efficiency in new construction that goes above and beyond the requirements of the soon-to-be updated BC Building Code.

 What is the BC Energy Step Code?

 The Performance Pathway of the BC Energy Step Code changes the building process in three main ways.
 New builds will now have to:

 To comply with the BC Energy Step Code, builders complete an energy model at the design phase and conduct on-site testing to demonstrate that both their design and the constructed building meet the requirements of the standard.
 They may use any materials or construction methods to do so.
 A third party energy advisor or energy modeler conducts the required energy model and final testing.

 As shown below, the regulation sets performance targets for new construction and groups them into “steps” that apply across various building types and regions of the province.
 The lower steps are relatively straightforward to meet and the upper steps are more ambitious.

 Steps to Achieve a Building Permit and Occupancy in Compliance with Step Code

 Builder works with an energy advisor from the design phase to create an model (energy efficiency target) for the new build.
 Find a local Energy Advisor.

 Energy Advisor provides a standardized “pre-built” report that is to be submitted at time of building permit application.
 See Compliance tools.
 Note: the building permit will not be issued without a satisfactory energy model from a qualified 3rd party.